Oghma-Infinium/Vagabond-Remastered/Documentation/FAQ.md

 ### Q: Can I delete the downloads?
 A: You can delete or move the download folder after Wabbajack is finished.
 However, when redownloading or updating the list Wabbajack will redownload *all* files that it can not find proper matches for, so consider this if you have slow internet, don't have nexus premium, or value your time in general.

+### Q: What does the BETA mean?
+A: The list being in a BETA state is meant to communicate that the list is still considered work-in-progress feature and design wise.
+The label does not mean the list is unsuitable for longer playthroughs or that it is inherently unstable.

 ### Q: Can I uncap the FPS?
 A: The list is capped to 61 FPS by default.
 While [SSE Display Tweaks](https://www.nexusmods.com/skyrimspecialedition/mods/34705) adjusts timing values based on framerate to prevent physics from spazzing out at high framerates, some mods may use havok code that still rely on a ~60 FPS cap to prevent physics-based issues.
 If you wish to uncap the FPS, then you can do so in the ENB menu by prressing `END` in-game.